claygiffin/100-coaches-site/src/pages/about/index.md

   in the workplace.
 They want what Dr. Goldsmith offers: practical and proven methods.
 video:
-  description: "100 Coaches is an organization that brings together many of the world's leading executive coaches, business thinker and the best leaders with the common purpose of making good executives better.
-We offers services\_and\_opportunities that amplify the collective\_impact of its members.
+  description: "100 Coaches is an organization that brings together many of the world's leading executive coaches, top business thinkers and best leaders with the common purpose of making good executives better.
+We offers services\_and\_opportunities that amplify the collective\_impact of our members.
 Together, our goal is to prepare, develop,\_and\_energize inspired leaders for the future.\_"
   title: What is 100 Coaches?
   url: 'https://www.youtube.com/watch?v=jqe5XWzBHt0'
 ---